dikamsiyoung/EFI-Configuration-for-Lenovo-Yoga-720-15IKB/README.md

 - Removed `FakePCIID.kext` and `FakePCIID_Intel_HDMI_Audio.kext`.

 # Installation
-This is guide is provided for educational purposes and is based off numerous contributions by outstanding developers.
+This guide is provided for educational purposes and is based off numerous contributions by outstanding developers.
 If you are new to Hackintosh and OpenCore, please read through the entire [OpenCore macOS Installation Guide](https://dortania.github.io/OpenCore-Install-Guide/).
 I shall be making references to several portions of it.

 >  All disclaimers in the OpenCore Guide and any other guide in this post duly apply.